Code-Institute-Submissions/TheGameOfSnake/TESTING.md

 - when food is eaten, new food will be spawned - NOK

     BUG 2: in some cases the food is spawned at the snakes body

+The method snake.body.includes(food_position) does not work because it is not possible to use includes a object in an array of objects as it is designed for string comparison.
+Therefore the method find is used to compare the object within the array of objects.

 ![Browse](https://github.com/Dutchie1990/TheGameOfSnake/blob/main/docs/misc/testing-game/game-play-3.gif)